Flat roof insurance

 Trim overhanging branches

-To reduce the risk of debris falling from nearby trees and damaging your roof in high winds.
+To reduce the risk of debris falling from nearby trees and damaging your roof in high winds, cut back any overhanging branches.

 Install a good drainage system